 The University works in partnership with a playscheme to provide support for families during the school holiday periods.
 The University Childcare Services also work with an out of hours childcare provider, Oxford Sitters, to supply local, qualified childcare professionals with first aid training for evening and weekend babysitting roles.
-More information on both of these schemes is available on the additional childcare website.
+More information on both of these schemes is available here: https://childcare.admin.ox.ac.uk/additional-childcare.